Use Source Control with Projects

 empty folders to the repository for other users to sync,

 Git stashes store uncommitted changes for later use.
 To create a stash, on the Project tab, in the Source Control section, click Stashes.
 The Stashes dialog box opens.
 Click New Stash to create a stash containing your currently modified files.
-For more information, see Use Git Stashes.
+For more information, see Store Uncommitted Changes Using Git Stashes.

 To create a branch, on the Project tab, in the Source Control section, click Branches.
 The Branches dialog box appears, where you can view, switch, create, and merge branches.